nyno-kb/python-101/_episodes/06-for-loops.md

     2. Update the variable with values from a collection.

 ~~~
-# Sum the first 10 integers.
+# Sum all of the integers from 1 to 10.
 total = 0
 for number in range(10):
    total = total + (number + 1)